- About Us

 Requesting Legal Assistance from the ACLU of Arizona

-The ACLU is a non-governmental, non-profit public interest legal organization that principally addresses issues involving challenges to a government law, policy or practice affecting the constitutional rights - that is, the civil liberties and civil rights - of a significant number of people arising in Arizona.
+The ACLU-AZ is a non-governmental, not-for-profit, public interest legal organization that seeks to preserve and ensure constitutional rights and principles found in the Bill of Rights.
+The ACLU-AZ principally addresses issues involving challenges to a government law, policy or practice affecting the constitutional rights - that is, the civil liberties and civil rights - of a significant number of people arising in Arizona.

 - The ACLU-AZ does not review or discuss requests for legal assistance in person, over the telephone, or by e-mail.
 You must complete our online complaint form (click here).